 Standards of good behaviour are reinforced by positive reaction to examples of good behaviour.
-Praise and encouragement should be the tools of discipline.
+Praise and encouragement should be used to encourage appropriate behaviour.
 Children should have the opportunity to build their self-esteem in a positive way.

 High self-esteem ultimately comes from within.
 An affirming and accepting atmosphere reinforces it.
 A low self-esteem can lead to behaviour problems, which in turn can have a detrimental effect on others in the school environment.